User interview analysis – turning raw data into insights effectively

 As a reference, we spent a full week to analyze the 18 hours of interview data we collected for Condens.

-Step by step approach to user interview analysis
+Step-by-step approach to user interview analysis

 Now let's start digging into the data.
 The basis for successful analysis – or synthesis as it is also referred to – is good note taking and we assume you have documented all interviews amply and consistently.
 When working collaboratively with stakeholders, block sufficient time in their calendars and inform them up front about what to expect.